AY2526S1-CS2113-T10-3/tp/docs/UserGuide.md

 ```

 ### Deleting a Module: `delete`
-Removes module by index in the timetable.
+Removes a module from the timetable by index.

 Format:
 ```commandline